Program Requirements and Opportunities

 The Child and Family Studies (CFS) minor provides a curricular mechanism for inter-disciplinary work focused on the contributions of biological, familial, psychological, socioeconomic, political, and educational factors to child and family well-being.
 The minor not only addresses the life stages and cultural contexts of infancy through adolescence but also includes issues of parenting; child and family well-being; gender; schooling and informal education; risk and resilience; and the place, representation, and voice of children in society and culture.

-Students craft a pathway in the minor as they engage in course selection through ongoing discussions with one of the Co-Directors.
+Students craft a pathway in the minor as they engage in course selection through ongoing discussions with the CFS Director.
 Sample pathways might include: political science/child and family law; sociology/educational policy; child and family mental health; depictions of children/families in literature and film; child and family public health issues; social work/child welfare; anthropology/cross-cultural child and family issues; gender issues affecting children and families; social justice/diversity issues affecting children and families; or economic factors affecting children and families.

-Students may complete a Child and Family Studies minor as an adjunct to any major at Bryn Mawr, Haverford or Swarthmore pending approval of the student's coursework plan by one of the Co-Directors of Child and Family Studies, Heejung Park and Jodie Baird.
+Students may complete a Child and Family Studies minor as an adjunct to any major at Bryn Mawr, Haverford or Swarthmore pending approval of the student's coursework plan by the Director.

 Requirements for the Child and Family Studies Minor

-The minor comprises six courses: one gateway course, (PSYCH 206 Developmental Psychology, PSYCH 203 Educational Psychology, PSYC 211 Lifespan Development, EDUC 200 Community Learning Collaborative, or SOCL 201 Study of Gender in Society), plus five additional courses, at least two of which must be outside of the major department and at least one of which must be at the 300 level.
-Advanced Haverford and Swarthmore courses typically taken by juniors and seniors that are more specific than introductory and survey courses will count as 300 level courses.
+The minor comprises six courses: one gateway course (PSYC 206 Developmental Psychology, PSYC 203 Educational Psychology, PSYC 211 Lifespan Development, EDUC 200 Community Learning Collaborative, or SOCL 201 Study of Gender in Society), plus five additional courses, at least two of which must be outside of the major department and at least one of which must be at the 300 level.
+Advanced Haverford and Swarthmore courses typically taken by juniors and seniors that are more specific than introductory and survey courses will count as 300-level courses.
 Only two CFS courses may be double-counted with any major, minor, or other degree credential.

 The minor also requires participation in at least one semester or summer of volunteer, practicum, praxis, community-based work study, or internship experience related to Child and Family Studies.
-Students are expected to discuss their placement choices with one of the Co-Directors.
+Students are expected to discuss their placement choices with the Director.

-Another requirement of the minor is attendance at minor gatherings (2-4 times per semester) during which topics of interest are discussed.
-Sessions are facilitated by a range of individuals, including CFS students, affiliated faculty and staff, and guest speakers.
+Another requirement of the minor is attendance at CFS gatherings (2-3 times per semester) during which topics of interest are discussed.
+Sessions are facilitated by a range of individuals, including CFS students and alumni, affiliated faculty and staff, and guest speakers.
 Meetings are 1-1.5 hours in length, with times to be arranged.

-The final minor requirement is participation during senior year in an annual CFS Poster Session during which students share highlights of their CFS campus and field-based experiences.
+The final minor requirement is participation during senior year in an annual CFS Poster Session during which students share highlights of their CFS field-based experiences.

 (Note: it is important to check the Trico course guide for updated course information as not every course is taught every year.
 In some cases, courses relevant to the CFS minor will have changed, or been added.
-Students should explore freely and consult with their advisor on curricular choices).
+Students should explore freely and consult with the CFS Director on curricular choices).

 Courses that can be counted toward the Child and Family Studies Minor